Neurological Lyme Disease

 Optic neuritis:

-Optic neuritis (inflammation of the second cranial nerve) is thought to occur infrequently, if at all.
-Intracranial hypertension, papilledema, and optic nerve symptoms are common in meningitis patients.
-Contrast-enhanced magnetic resonance imaging (MRI) is commonly used in the evaluation of cranial neuropathy to rule out vascular, structural, or inflammatory problems.
+Optic neuritis (inflammation of the second cranial nerve) is thought to occur infrequently.
+Intracranial hypertension, papilledema, and optic nerve symptoms are common in patients with meningitis.
+Contrast-enhanced MRI is commonly used in the evaluation of cranial neuropathy to rule out vascular, structural, or inflammatory problems.

-When a patient arrives with unexplained cranial neuropathy, serologic testing for Lyme disease should be pursued, especially if they live in an endemic location and present during the spring through fall months.
+When a patient arrives with unexplained cranial neuropathy, serologic testing for Lyme disease should be pursued, especially if they live in an endemic location and are present during the spring and fall months.

 Lyme encephalomyelitis:

-Inflammatory encephalomyelitis linked with Lyme disease has been described in a small number of patients in Europe and the United States.
-This condition was once thought to affect one person per million at risk each year, but that number is likely to be significantly smaller presently.
+Inflammatory encephalomyelitis linked to Lyme disease has been noted in a small number of patients in Europe and the United States.
+This condition was once thought to affect one in a million people at risk each year; however, this number is likely to be significantly smaller currently.

 It has been described as a disease symptom that appears both early and late.
-Lyme encephalomyelitis is a genuine neuraxis infection, meaning it affects the entire nervous system.
-It can look like multiple sclerosis on the surface, with inflammatory-appearing parenchymal abnormalities on MRI and inflammatory alterations in the CSF, including increased total immunoglobulin production and oligoclonal bands.
+Lyme encephalomyelitis is a genuine neuraxis infection, indicating that it affects the entire nervous system.
+It can look like multiple sclerosis on the surface, with inflammatory parenchymal abnormalities on MRI and inflammatory alterations in the CSF, including increased total immunoglobulin production and oligoclonal bands.

-Patients with encephalomyelitis have multifocal central nervous system (CNS) signs and symptoms that appear suddenly or gradually.
+Patients with encephalomyelitis have multifocal central nervous system (CNS) symptoms that appear suddenly or gradually.

 Intracranial hypertension: